Sissy's Song: Composition

 "Sissy's Song" is an acoustic mid-tempo country ballad, written by Jackson as a tribute to a housekeeper named Leslie "Sissy" Fitzgerald, who worked daily at Jackson's house.
 Jackson wrote the song after Sissy died in a motorcycle accident on May 20, 2007.
 He then went to the recording studio, and working with longtime producer Keith Stegall, made a recording of the song with just his vocals and steel-string acoustic guitar to be played for the family at her funeral.
 The song expresses Jackson's feeling for Sissy, in addition to hoping that "she flew up to heaven on the wings of angels."

 Critical reception

 Karlie Justus, of Engine 145, gave the song a "thumbs up" rating.
 She said that the song was both "deeply personal and universally relatable", and that it showed his sense for simplicity and authenticity.
 However, she considered some of the lyrics stilted and cliché in nature.
 Lynn Douglas, reviewing the song for Country Universe, gave it a B+ rating.
 She described the song as "a reflective and moving experience."

 Music video

 The song's music video was directed by Scott Scovill.
 It is shot in black-and-white and is at a church and it features footage of Jackson performing the song.
 It was shot in a historic church, located south of Nashville.

-Chart performance
+Charts

 "Sissy's Song" debuted at number 45 on the U.S. Billboard Hot Country Songs for the chart week of February 28, 2009.